aroepe/atlas-gitlab/_episodes/08-merge-request.md

 >     this.
 Then click the "merge" button.
 {: .challenge}

-Your gitlab remote repository should now be updated with your friend's addition.
+Your GitLab remote repository should now be updated with your friend's addition.
 To get these changes into your `master` branch, you'll have to copy your local repository, and _then_ merge them.
 First copy them with `fetch`.